AdobeDocs/experience-platform.en/help/tags/extensions/client/web-sdk/web-sdk-ext-release-notes.md

 ## Version 2.20.1 - August 3, 2023

+**Fixes and improvements**

-* Improve the validation of saved override settings.
+* Improved the validation of saved datastream override settings.

 ## Version 2.20.0 - July 31, 2023